Goryeo Unglazed Pottery Jar ‘Onggi’ | Korea, 11-13C

 Unglazed pottery jar with an unique shape.
-It could be a type of pottery called “Onggi”, unglazed or dark brown glazed pottery in Korea.
+It is an unglazed stoneware which is probably a prototype of ‘Onggi’, which is an unglazed or dark brown glazed pottery from Korea.

-In the Korean Peninsula, powdered porcelain ware and white porcelain were mainly used as serving equipments, and pottery jar and pot were used as storage container and cooking utensils.
+In the Korean Peninsula, the ‘Buncheong ware’ and the white porcelain were mainly used as serving equipments, and the ‘Onggi’ was used as storage containers and cooking utensils.
 These are clearly divided by the craftsmen, and are said to be in different genealogy.

 Most regions in Asia have its own native unglazed earthenware, but it may not be found easily if there was any other regions that made so precise and sturdy ware at that time.